An introduction on how to be a devotee of Krishna

 Lord Caitanya said of prasadam, “Everyone has tasted these foods before.
 However, now that they have been prepared for Krishna and offered to Him with devotion, these foods have acquired extraordinary tastes and uncommon fragrances.
 Just taste them and see the difference in the experience!
 Apart from the taste, even the fragrance pleases the mind and makes one forget any other fragrance.
 Therefore, it should be understood that the spiritual nectar of Krishna’s lips must have touched these ordinary foods and imparted to them all their transcendental qualities.”

 Eating only food offered to Krishna is above vegetarianism.
 In itself, being a vegetarian is not enough; after all, even pigeons and monkeys are vegetarians.
 But when we go beyond vegetarianism to a diet of prasadam, our eating becomes helpful in achieving the goal of human life-reawakening the soul’s original relationship with God.
-In the Bhagavad-gita Lord Krishna says that unless one eats only food that has been offered to Him in sacrifice, one will suffer the reactions of karma (even vegetarians).
+In the Bhagavad-gita Lord Krishna says that unless one eats only food that has been offered to Him in devotion, one will suffer the reactions of karma (even vegetarians).

 How to Prepare and Offer Prasadam

 As you walk down the supermarket aisles selecting the foods you will offer to Krishna, you need to know what is offerable and what is not.
 In the Bhagavad-gita, Lord Krishna states, “If one offers Me with love and devotion a leaf, a flower, a fruit, or water, I will accept it.”
-From this verse it is understood that we can offer Krishna foods prepared from milk products, vegetables, fruits, nuts, and grains. (there are many Hare Krishna cookbooks in the “KrishnaStore” on the right side of any page on this website) Meat, fish, and eggs are not offerable.
-And a few vegetarian items are also to be avoided — garlic and onions, for example, which are in the mode of darkness.
+From this verse it is understood that we can offer Krishna foods prepared from milk products, vegetables, fruits, nuts, and grains. (there are many Hare Krishna cookbooks in the “KrishnaStore” on the bottom of any page on this website) Meat, fish, and eggs are not offerable.
+And a few vegetarian items are also to be avoided – garlic and onions, for example, which are in the mode of darkness.
 (Hing, or asafetida, is a tasty substitute for them in cooking and is available at most Indian groceries or health food stores.)
 Nor can you offer to Krishna coffee, tea or energy drinks that contain caffeine.
 If you like these beverages, purchase them in their caffeine-free form.

 While shopping, be aware that you may find meat, fish, and egg products mixed with other foods; so try to read labels carefully.
 For instance, some brands of yogurt and sour cream contain gelatin, a substance made from the horns, hooves, and bones of slaughtered animals.
 Also, make sure the cheese you buy contains no animal rennet, an enzyme extracted from the stomach tissues of slaughtered calves.
 Many hard cheese sold in America contains rennet, so be careful about any cheese you can’t verify is vegetarian having no animal rennet.

-Also avoid foods cooked by nondevotees.
+Also, if possible, avoid foods cooked by nondevotees.
 According to the subtle laws of nature, the consciousness of the cook saturates the food that they prepare.
 This is why we like eating food offered to us by persons that love or care for us and was cooked in good consciousness and when we eat food prepared by disturbed or miserable persons we feel disturbed and unhappy.
 Food thus becomes an agent for subtle influences on your consciousness.
 The principle is the same as that at work with a painting: a painting is not simply a collection of strokes on a canvas but an expression of the artist’s state of mind, which affects the viewer.
-So if you eat food cooked by nondevotees — employees working in a factory, for example – then you’re sure to absorb a dose of materialism and karma.
+So if you eat food cooked by nondevotees – employees working in a factory, for example – then you’re sure to absorb a dose of materialism and karma.
 So as far as possible use only fresh, natural, raw ingredients.

 1. Prayer to Srila Prabhupada: